line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 )
 ```

-### Type Cast
+### Type cast

-In some cases, you may want to change the type of `Expression` you want to use.
+In some cases, you may want to change the type of `Expression`.
-For this, Kotlin JDSL provides unsafe type casting through `as()`.
+To this end, Kotlin JDSL provides unsafe type casting through `as()`.

 {% hint style="info" %}
-This is a shortened form of `as Expression<T>`, so it may not work as expected.
+This is a short form of `as Expression<T>`, so it may not work as expected.
 {% endhint %}

 ```kotlin